 Variable message signs will be in place to alert drivers that work is underway.
-Estimated completion is late 2021.
+Estimated completion is mid-2021.
 The contractor is Sacyr Construction USA, LLC.

 US 301 (State Road 43) from 2nd Avenue to 51st Avenue: Construction project: Crews are resurfacing the roadway; improving drainage; installing guardrail and highway lighting and improving the railroad crossing.
 Expect nighttime/overnight lane closures from 9 p.m. to 5:30 a.m. and possible daytime lane closures from 9 a.m. to 4 p.m. during construction.
 Superior Asphalt, Inc. is the contractor.
 Expected completion is summer 2020.